Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 Configure Fauna

-4. Select Fauna and authenticate with your Fauna account.
+4. Under Fauna, select Add Integration and authenticate with your existing Fauna account.

 5. When prompted, select the Fauna database you created earlier.

-6. Select a database role.
+6. Select a database security role.
 For this workshop, you can select the server role.
-You can also create a new role with the required permissions.
+For a production deployment, you should create a custom role before this step.

 Accessing data from Fauna in Cloudflare Workers